Slovakia

 Remuneration of public sector employees

-Impact date: 1 September 2025 Two acts have been amended with the aim of increasing salary rates for certain employees working in the public interest, including teaching and professional staff.
+Impact date: 1 September 2025 Two Acts have been amended with the aim of increasing salary rates for certain employees working in the public interest (e.g. state and municipal organizations, public universities, research institutions, and certain schools), including teaching and professional staff.
 The changes also introduce a performance-based bonus system for educators and professionals, rewarding the quality and effectiveness of their work, while ensuring that minimum wage guarantees remain protected even under collective agreements.

 Employer implications/action needed Employers should comply with and consider increasing remuneration for specific groups of employees.

-Employer risk The Labour Inspectorate may impose a fine of up to €100,000 on employers who breach the obligations arising from labor law regulations.
+Employer risk The Labor Inspectorate may impose a fine of up to €100,000 on employers who breach the obligations arising from labor law regulations.

 Employment services